-The growth habit of the Echeveria is to spread out by creating offsets around the main plant's edges.
-The adult plant will rarely outgrow it's existing container (unless you're starting out with a young plant that is rapidly growing), but if you want to allow it to create offsets and spread out, then you'll need to consider repotting from time to time and making sure the container is wider than the last one.
+The growth habit of the Echeveria is to spread out by creating offsets around the main plant's edges which you can remove to create more plants.
+If you want to allow it to create offsets and spread out instead, then you'll need to consider repotting from time to time and making sure the container is wider than the last one.

 They don't have extensive root systems so don't need a particularly deep container, and picking one like this could increase the possibility of accidental overwatering and subsequent root rot setting in.
 Your best bet is to choose a pot that's shallow and wide, rather than deep and narrow.

 When picking the soil, a standard all purpose potting mix with added grit for drainage or a cacti mix is needed

 When picking the soil, a standard all purpose potting mix with added grit (or something similar) for drainage or a cacti mix is needed.
 Good drainage is essential as this will help aerate the soil and give the roots space to grow and prevent them from suffocating in tight, closed soils.

 Another great trait belonging to this plant is how easy it is to propagate by removing the constant supply of offsets or runners that it generates, as well as the good success of propagation through leaf cuttings.